Theoretical model for multi-orbital Kondo screening in strongly correlated molecules with several unpaired electrons: Rationalization of the Kondo peak

 \subsection{Effective Kondo model}

 At energy scales much smaller than the molecular excitation energies, the charged multiplets can be integrated out using the Schrieffer-Wolff transformation \cite{schrieffer1966}.
+This transformation can be generalized to ionic and multichannel Kondo systems \cite{flores2017,pustilnik2001,mitchell2023}.
 We perform the transformation to second order in perturbation theory by summing over the virtual processes depicted in Fig. \ref{fig:feynman_schrieffer-wolff}, which involve virtual fluctuations of the molecule into the charged multiplets (see Appendix~\ref{appendix_schrieffer_wolff}).
 The resulting effective interaction, ignoring the potential term, is given by the Kondo Hamiltonian

 where $J$ is the matrix containing the effective coupling constants $J_{\alpha\alpha'}$, $\hat{\mathbf S}$ is the molecular spin operator, and $\hat{\mathbf{s}}_{\alpha\alpha'}=\sum_{ii'}\frac{1}{2}\hat \psi^\dagger_{\alpha i} \vec \sigma_{ii'} \hat \psi_{\alpha'i'}$ is the local spin density operator \cite{pustilnik2001}.
 In this Hamiltonian, the molecule is reduced to the spin degree of freedom of the ground multiplet.
 The conduction electrons scatter off this spin by interchanging spin, $i'\rightarrow i$, and hopping between channels, $\alpha'\rightarrow\alpha$.
 The strength of the coupling between channels is given by the constants